asger-finding/anotherkrunkerclient/README.md

 <h1 align="center">anotherkrunkerclient</h1>

 The be-all and end-all Krunker client.
 All good features from other clients crammed into one neat, fast package.

+## Supported operating systems

+* Windows 10
+* Windows 11